loophac/script_encoder/README.md

 # To Do:
-       () Create auto-run decoders to run the script immidiately after decoding the wav file.
+       (X) Create auto-run decoders to run the script immidiately after decoding the wav file.

        () Support .elf file encoding/decoding